sftfjugg/jenkins_github_integration_2.0/README.md

 7. Job4 : if app is not working , then send email to developer with error messages.

-8. Create One extra job job5 for monitor : If container where app is running. fails due to any reson then this job should automatically start the container again.
+8. Create One extra job Job5 for monitor : If container where app is running. fails due to any reason then this job should automatically start the container again.